Avice on travel to Argentina

 Pizza: of all kinds and sizes.
 Sold in Pizzerías

-• International cuisine.
+Espresso: great coffee, called simply café, it is available at nearly all eating spots and bars. - International cuisine.
 Chicken, Cjhinese food, fast food (Mac Donalds, Burger King, etc.), Spanish food, and other ethnic foods can be found in all big cities.

-• Wine.
-Argentina is one of the five largest producers of wine in the world (bigger than Chile), and its per capita intake is amongst the highest in the world.
+- Wine.
+Argentina is one of the five largest producers of wine in the world (bigger than Chile), and

 You will always be able to find good quality red (Malbec, Cabernet Sauvignon) or white wines at any restaurant or bar.
 Legal age for drinking alcoholic beverages is 18 years.